 Quickly adapting the model, 1911 saw the advent of a two seater Runabout with modifications that included a hood and a steering wheel.
 With just two transmissions and no reverse gear, it was usually fitted with JAP V-twins engines.
 Such was its impact, that Harrods featured it in it shop window – the only car it's ever displayed – and became Morgan's first dealer.

 Other variations followed later in the year, including the first Morgan four-seater or Family Runabout.

 The Runabouts impressed and between their launch and the start of the First World War the various models notched up 10 British and World Records and won 24 gold medals in major reliability trials.

 Their popularity necessitated the purchase of a new plot of land in Pickersleigh Road, Malvern Link.
 Two new workshops were built there in 1914 and by 1931, there were seven rows of workshops.
 To this day, this remains the site of Morgan’s factory.

 Three-Wheelers and the Morgan Aero

 Tax advantages meant that the early Morgans were three-wheelers and they quickly became very fashionable.
 1920 saw the development of the first Aero, named in honour of the famous aviator Captain Albert Ball.
-Captain Ball compared the exhilaration of a Morgan to the sensation he experienced when flying.
+Captain Ball described the exhilaration of a Morgan as the closest thing he had found to flying.

 It was followed by the Super Aero in 1927.
 Still with two gears but it was no slouch.
 It's 10hp engine allowed it to achieve over 70 mph on the flat and up to 40mph up hll.
 On the hills trials it won more than any comparable vehicle, and at Brooklands its speed earned it a one lap handicap, behind the four wheeled cars in its class.